cyberconnecthq/cyberconnect-docs/docs/get_started.md

 ---
 # Get Started

-There are 3 ways for you to get integrated into CyberConnect: adding CyberConnect Button in HTML file, NPM module, and GraphQL api.
+There are 3 ways for you to get integrated into CyberConnect: adding CyberConnect Button in HTML file, NPM module, and our CyberConnect Indexer GraphQL api.

 ## CyberConnect Button